Syeda-Sameera-Unnissa/Tech-transition-roadmap/README.md

 **Project: Incident Response Simulator**

-10 real incidents simulated, diagnosed, and fixed on your AWS setup.
+10 real incidents simulated, diagnosed, and fixed.
 Each documented like a real support ticket.
 Plus 5 runbooks.

 **10 Incidents:**
 1. "Website is Down" (Severity 1)